 Example:

-He had to take time off work to get over a bad flu.
+He had to take time off work to get over the bad flu.

 He had to take time off work to go to a relative’s funeral.